erewok/simpleservantblog/docs/post1.md

 ## Haskell Stack

 If you do not have minimal Haskell tooling on your computer, you will need `stack`.
-You can find instructions to install it here: https://docs.haskellstack.org/en/stable/README/
+You can find instructions on installing it here: https://docs.haskellstack.org/en/stable/README/

 ### Text Editors

 A footnote here on text-editors: the author of this series is using the [atom editor](https://atom.io/), which has excellent tooling for Haskell, Elm, CSS, Html, and others.
 If you have never edited Haskell source code, we recommend installing [atom](https://atom.io/) and then installing [ide-haskell](https://atom.io/packages/ide-haskell).
-Follow the `ide-haskell` instructions on installing the binary executables, and then install the other suggested Haskell-atom packages and, finally, start your editor by navigating to the root directory of this project and running:
+Follow the `ide-haskell` instructions on installing the binary executables, and then install the other Atom/Haskell packages recommended by `ide-haskell`.
+Finally, start your text editor by navigating to the root directory of this project and running:

 ```
 $ atom .